Ricardouchub/Europe-Development-Visualizer/README.md

 ## Features

-* **Live Data Integration:** Direct connection to the World Bank API ensures up-to-date information.
+* **Live Data:** Direct connection to the World Bank API ensures up-to-date information.
 * **Interactive Controls:** Dynamically filter by indicator, select multiple countries, and adjust the time range for analysis with comprehensive visualizations:
     * **Line Chart:** Track the historical evolution of any indicator.
     * **Bar Chart:** Compare the latest available data point across different countries.